 Areas of existing and remaining vegetation and areas that are to be protected as identified in the Section 1.6 of the SESC Plan must be clearly identified on the SESC Site Plans for each Phase of Construction.
 Prior to any land disturbance activities commencing on the site, the Contractor shall physically mark limits of disturbance (LOD) on the site and any areas to be protected within the site, so that workers can clearly identify the areas to be protected.

+Constraints are identified to ensure a comprehensive understanding of the project and surrounding areas.
+The first goal in the low impact development (LID) site planning and design process is to avoid disturbance of natural features.
+This includes identification and preservation of natural areas that can be used in the protection of water resources.
+It is important to understand that minimizing the hydrologic alteration of a site is just as important as stormwater treatment for resource protection.
+Therefore, describe all site features and sensitive resources that exist at the site such as, view barriers,, steep slopes (>15%)that if disturbed will require additional erosion controls, areas with the potential to receive run-on from off-site areas, wetlands, surface waters, and their riparian buffers, specimen trees, natural vegetation, forest areas, stream crossings, historic properties, historic cemeteries or cultural resources that are to be preserved.
+This includes those site features that should be avoided within the designated limits of disturbance.
+These areas are often identified on a constraints map or in a separate constraints report.
+For additional discussion on this topic refer to Appendix F. Site Constraint Map of the RI SESC Handbook.

+Note:

+The Soil Survey of Rhode Island, issued in 1980 is no longer available or supported.

+More information on site-specific soil data and maps for Rhode Island is available

+from the Soil Survey Staff, Natural Resources Conservation Service, United States

+Department of Agriculture through the Web Soil Survey.
+This information is available

+online at: http://websoilsurvey.nrcs.usda.gov.

-Describe and illustrate on SESC Site Plans natural features identified earlier and how each will be protected during construction activity.
+Describe and illustrate on SESC Site Plans Sensitive Areas and Natural Features and how each will be protected during construction activity.
 Examples of areas to be protected include vegetated buffers, forests, stands of trees on the perimeter and within the site, large diameter trees, areas designated for infiltration (QPAs), bioretention, rain gardens, and OWTS leachfields.
 Protection for stands of trees and individual trees to be preserved must be specified and such protection must comply with the RI SESC Handbook and extend to the drip line.

 Describe and illustrate on SESC Site Plans based on Constraints Map, the areas that will be disturbed with each phase of construction and the control measures (signs, fences, etc.) that will be used to protect those areas that should not be disturbed.
 This includes marking for limits of disturbance at the perimeter and areas within the limits of disturbance.
 Acceptable measures include but are not limited to construction fencing (plastic mesh, snow fence, chain link fence etc.) appropriate for the site, boundary markers using construction tape, flagged stakes, etc. for low density use, sediment barriers such as silt fence, compost socks with flagging where also required for sediment control, and signage.
 The narrative portion of the plan and SESC Site Plans must highlight measures to prevent soil compaction in areas designated as Qualified Pervious Areas (QPAs) and infiltration practices to protect infiltration capacity.